 While the designation fell short of treating the epidemic as the national emergency, the announcement was another important step in curbing the drug crisis.
 Philly.com spoke to multiple people who expressed skepticism and hope for the future.

-One of those hopeful local residents was John Machen, who appeared in Malvern Institute’s “Lost and Found” video to inspire hope for a better tomorrow:
+One of those hopeful local residents was John Machen, who appeared in Malvern Treatment Center’s “Lost and Found” video to inspire hope for a better tomorrow:

 John Machen, 64, of Royersford, has also battled opioid addiction and lost daughter Stephanie to an overdose.
 He said the most beneficial thing Trump did in his speech was call more attention to the epidemic.